Skilled Lebanon Sex Offender Registry Attorney

 And, of course, anyone can access the sex offender registry – including your neighbors, community, and potential employers.

-Penalties for failing to register or providing false information
+What are the penalties for failing to register as a sex offender or providing false information?

 Tennessee Sex Offender Registry laws can be complex and sometimes cruel.
 Registry violations in particular can cause substantial penalties.
 At Lowery, Lowery & Cherry, PLLC, we represent clients who face charges for violating their registration requirements.
 Our sex crimes lawyers fully understand the laws and keep current on the ever-changing regulations.

 Under Tennessee Criminal Code, knowing falsification of a sexual offender registration or verification form constitutes a Class A misdemeanor for the first offense, punishable by confinement in the county jail for not less than 180 days.
 A subsequent violation is a Class E felony.
 Falsification may also result in revocation of probation, parole, or other alternative to incarceration.

 What are the penalties for Tennessee sex offender registry violations?